maheraj/Java/oop/readme.md

 * does not use cache. directly store in main memory
 * it another way of synchronization but it only ensure visibility but not the atomicity or mutual exclusion.

+## Object class in Java
+* java.lang.Object
+* Supper class of all class
+### Object Class Methods
+**toString()**
+class name @ hexadecimal representation of hash code

+**hashCode()**
+JVM generates a unique number which is hash code. it returns distinct integers for distinct object.
+It does not returns internal address instead.
+It convert the internal address of object to an integer by using an algorithm.
+JVM uses hashcode method while saving objects into hashing related data structures like hashSet, HashMap, HashTable etc.

+Override hashCode() method should return unique value.

+**equals(Object obj)**
+Compares tow objects are equals.